 Data are presented with day of the month on the horizontal axis (October 5 through November 3 in this example), and the transition to a new month is indicated in our plots by a dark vertical line (between 31 and 1 here).
 For more super storm examples, see the FAQ below.

-10-day AER Dst up to 1 day prior to the most recent magnetic equator crossing.
+10-day AER Dst using the most recent magnetic equator crossings.

-30-day AER Dst up to 1 day prior to the most recent magnetic equator crossing.
+30-day AER Dst using the most recent magnetic equator crossings.

 Historical Monthly Plots with Kyoto Comparisons